 If the aperture is larger, thus allowing more light in at one time, the shutter speed is faster to keep from allowing too much light.
 Canon Explains Exposure.
 A Little About Exposure: Exposure is the amount of light a digital camera's sensor captures when a photo is taken.

 You can use them to create a strong impression of movement or you can use them to create a tremendous sense of depth.
 All images are created with lines—some vertical, horizontal and others converging—but knowing how to place them affects the mood and composition of the final image.
 A sense of order is created with vertical and horizontal lines, implying stability and strength.
 Diagonals are unbalanced and appear to be unstable.
+What they communicate is dynamic, yet precarious.
 52 photography projects: a photo idea to try every week of the year.
 Taking on a photography project is a great way to get yourself out of a photography rut and to bring some focus to your picture-taking.